jakemeyerscdw/automation/cloud/README.md

 Let's build some automation around the provisioning and configuration of cloud resources.

-### Introduction
+## Introduction
 As CDW ramps up its capabilities around all things cloud, one of the first things our engineers will need to do is provision cloud infrastructure.
 The scripts, templates, code, etc. found here are used to automate these tasks.

-According to David Cappuccio, vice president and distinguished analyst at Gartner, multi-cloud strategies will become common for 70 percent of organizations by 2019.
+According to David Cappuccio, vice president and distinguished analyst at Gartner, ***multi-cloud strategies will become common for 70 percent of organizations by 2019***.
 So while it will be easy and sometimes necessary to use tools that aren't truly multi-cloud, generally speaking these tools should be avoided.

-### Clouds
+## Clouds
 There's great value in validating our solutions across multiple clouds.
 At the same time we don't want spend too much time on clouds we're not likely to ever support.
 The focus for now is on following public cloud providers and their [IaaS](http://en.wikipedia.org/wiki/Cloud_computing#Infrastructure_as_a_service) offerings: